.png)

 Pledge & Win

 We have kits for 5,000 young people.
 Simply take the pledge below to show your commitment to pollinators.
 We will likely have more applications than resources so kits will be randomly assigned.
-Closing date is XXX.
+Closing date is 12 noon Friday 10th April 2026.
 Even if you don't win you'll still receive our digital pollinator pack.
-Winners announced by email XXX.
-Kits sent XXX.
+Winners will be contacted by email and kits sent in April, after Easter holidays.
+Please only submit if you have the authority to represent the school, eg: teacher, principal, SNA, secretary, administrator, caretaker, BOM, PA, etc.

 Gold Bee